Saturday, January 1, 2022

 (6) In some civil law or common-civil hybrids (including Spain, Portugal, the Netherlands, and former colonies of these countries and certain British colonies), the solicitor or attorney-general

-1560s: An English borrowing from the Middle French Fiscal, derived from the Classical Latin fiscus (public money) and fiscālis (of the state treasury).
+1560s: From the Middle French fscal, from the Classical Latin fiscus (public money) and fiscālis (of the state treasury).
 The Latin is of unknown etymology and suggestions are speculative: a connection with findō (I cleave) or a link to the rhyme with rarer riscus, a likely Celtic borrowing into Latin and Ancient Greek.
 Most convincing is fidēlia (earthen pot, sometime translated as a purse or basket made of twigs in which money was kept).
 The general sense of "financial" entered US English in 1865 and was abstracted from phrases like fiscal calendar and fiscal year.
+Fiscal is a noun & adjective and fiscalization, fiscalizm & fiscalist are nouns; the noun plural is fiscals.
+The nouns fiscalization, fiscalizm & fiscalist are used in the battles (waged for reasons both ideological & theoritical by culture warriors and activist economists) between those advocating the centrality either of monetary or fiscal as the central dynamic in public finances.

 Fiscal Drag

-Also known as bracket creep, fiscal drag is the tendency of revenue from taxation to rise as a share of GDP in a growing economy.
+Also known as "bracket creep", fiscal drag is the tendency of revenue from taxation to rise as a share of GDP in a growing economy.
 Tax allowances, progressive tax rates and the threshold above which a particular rate of tax applies usually remain constant or are changed only gradually.
 By contrast, as an economy grows, income, spending and corporate profits should rise, the tax-take therefore increasing without any need for government action.
-This helps slow the rate of increase in demand, reducing the pace of growth, making less likely higher inflation.
-Thus fiscal drag is an automatic stabilizer, as it acts naturally to keep demand stable.
-Economists did much work to adjust their models to reflect the post-GFC economy in which, while aggregate growth continued, the gains have tended to be concentrated in the hands of the rich with the incomes of most falling or stagnating in real-terms.
+This helps slow the rate of increase in demand, reducing the pace of growth, making less likely higher inflation; fiscal drag is thus an automatic stabilizer as it acts "naturally" to keep demand stable.
+Economists did much work to adjust their models to reflect the post-GFC (Global Financial Crisis, 2008-2012) economy in which, while aggregate growth continued, the gains have tended to be concentrated in the hands of the rich with the incomes of most falling or stagnating in real-terms.
 The historically peculiar effect the COVID-19 pandemic seems to have exacerbated these trends in fiscal outcomes, the most interesting of which has been the behavior of inflation now the allocation of the money supply is so distorted.

 Fiscal Neutrality